walterfcr/MemoryGame-react/README.md

 ## ⚛️ Project Overview

-This project is a **state-driven React application** that recreates a classic memory game while adding modern features such as user authentication, difficulty levels, multilingual support, and real-time scoring.
+This project recreates the classic memory card game using React and Firebase.

-The application focuses on managing dynamic UI updates and user interactions in a game-like environment.
+Players can choose different difficulty levels and categories while competing for high scores stored in Firebase.
+The application also includes authentication, multilingual support, sound effects, animations, and persistent score tracking.

 ---